Sanctions Screening: Challenges and Control Considerations

-The first consideration in sanctions screening is to determine if you have gathered all of the relevant information.
+The first consideration in sanctions screening is to determine whether you have gathered all of the relevant information.
 This often involves collating siloed data across different business or product lines.
 It can also entail ensuring that all relevant information within those systems is included in the population of data for screening.
-In several recent OFAC enforcement actions, the agency noted absence of relevant data from the sanctions screening process.
+In several recent OFAC enforcement actions, the agency noted absence of, or failure to properly utilise, relevant data in the sanctions screening process.

 - January 2022: Airbnb Payments Inc settled with OFAC for US$91,172 for processing payments for Cuba-related travel that was outside the approved categories.
-OFAC noted that neither guest country of residence and payment instrument information nor internet protocol (IP) addresses were gathered for sanctions screening.
+OFAC noted that neither the guest country of residence and payment instrument information nor IP addresses were gathered for sanctions screening.

 - April 2021: SAP SE, the global software provider, settled with OFAC for US$2,132,174 for providing software licences and related services to Iran.
 Internal audits conducted by SAP between 2006 and 2014 found that it did not screen customers’ IP addresses, which limited its ability to determine the location where software was downloaded.
 OFAC identified the lag in addressing the lack of geolocation IP blocking as an aggravating factor in determining the settlement amount.